-If you have an amplifier and a pair of speakers in a second room or area (Zone 2), they can play a stereo source independent of what is playing in the Home Theater room (Main Zone).
+If you have a pair of speakers in a second room or area (Zone 2), they can play an analog stereo source independent of what is playing in the Home Theater room (Main Zone).
 You can also play the same source as selected in the Main Zone.